 from United States

-Steel grey Paddlefish (spoonbill) sturgeon caviar from our very own rivers is gaining ground this season with silvery eggs and an earthy flavor.
+Steel-grey Paddlefish caviar from our very own rivers has silvery eggs with an earthy flavor.